 It is hard to find a better school than University of Louisiana at Lafayette if you want to study Petroleum Engineering.
 Positioned in Lafayette, Louisiana, this school is a sound choice for students who enjoy the thrill of a major city.

 Marietta College is a wonderful choice for students pursuing a Petroleum Engineering degree.
-At Marietta College, Petroleum Engineering scholars get the benefit of a really focused curriculum.
+With 109 undergraduates, Petroleum Engineering is one of most popular majors at Marietta College.
 Students who enjoy a more slow-paced life will enjoy the school's location in the smallish town of Marietta, Ohio.